-Although there was not overall public support the development of the site through the initial site consultation in autumn 2018, the Site Assessment Report categorised it as a "green" sites which is considered the most suitable due to its smaller size and its close proximity to the existing built form of the village.
+11.5 Although there was not overall public support the development of the site through the initial site consultation in autumn 2018, the Site Assessment Report categorised it as a "green" site which is considered the most suitable due to its smaller size and its close proximity to the existing built form of the village.

-Policy 7: The Allocation of NP11 - Rampton
+Policy 3: The Allocation of land to the west of Retford Road, Rampton

 - 1. The land identified on Map 3 is allocated for one dwelling.
-The development of this site is subject to the all the following criteria being satisfactorily met: - a) the identified Local Green Space must be safeguarded from development; - b) existing trees and hedgerows to the front of the site along Retford Road and Greenside should be retained apart from where a suitable access point is created; - c) the proposed building should be no higher than the existing buildings adjoining the site; and - d) the proposal must not have an unacceptable negative impact on the private amenity of neighbouring properties.
+The development of this site is subject to the all the following criteria being satisfactorily met: - a) Existing trees and hedges on the Retford Road and Greenside frontages should be retained and incorporated into the wider design and layout of the site except where vehicular access is required into the site; - b) the proposed building should be no higher than the existing buildings adjoining the site; and - c) the proposal should not have an unacceptable impact on the private amenity of neighbouring properties.

-Policy 8: Residential Development beyond the Requirement
+Policy 4: Residential Development outside the allocated sites

-- Proposals for residential development beyond the requirement, outside of the identified residential allocations, including the suitable conversion of existing buildings, will only be supported if it is located within the existing development boundaries of either Rampton or Woodbeck; and it meets the following criteria: - a) it would not have an adverse impact on the existing built and natural character and appearance of that part of the settlement and it meets the development principles as identified in Policy 9; - b) it can be served by sustainable infrastructure provision such as water supply, surface water, wastewater drainage, sewage treatment; - c) it would not lead to an unacceptable negative impact on the amenity of neighbouring properties; and - d) it would not lead to an unacceptable negative impact on existing highway capacity or safety. - 2.
-Development proposals that lead to an overdevelopment of a site, where the proposal is considered out of character in terms of its scale or its proposed density to any existing surrounding dwellings, will not be supported. - 3.
-In exceptional circumstances, additional growth outside of, but immediately adjacent to, the development boundary of Rampton or Woodbeck might be considered favourably to meet the capped growth level, though these are unlikely to be of a scale over 11 dwellings or 0.5 ha in size, per site (whichever is the smaller) where the proposal is only meeting a local need in the Parish for affordable housing or community-led housing that cannot be met within the village boundaries and can demonstrate that it has the support of the Parish Council and the community of the village it is being proposed in.
-Notwithstanding this, these proposals will also be subject to the criteria (a-d) in part 1 of this policy.
+- 1. Proposals for residential development within the defined settlement boundaries for Rampton or Woodbeck will be supported where they meet the following criteria: - a) it would not have an unacceptable impact on the existing built and natural character, shape, form or appearance of that part of the settlement and it meets the development principles as identified in Policy 9; - b) it can be served by sustainable infrastructure provision such as water supply, surface water, wastewater drainage, sewage treatment; - c) it would not lead to an unacceptable impact on the amenity of neighbouring properties; and - d) it would not lead to an unacceptable impact on existing highway capacity or safety. - 2.
+Proposals for residential development outside the defined settlement boundaries for Rampton (as shown on Map 3) or Woodbeck (as shown on Map 4) will only be supported where the following criteria are met: - the site concerned is immediately adjacent to the relevant settlement boundary; - the development cannot be accommodated within the relevant settlement boundary; - the development would not exceed 11 houses or 0.5 hectares; - the development has the support of the relevant community; and - the development complies with the criteria in the first part of this policy.